← Back to Library

 Each trigram is built from exactly three lines, read from bottom to top.
 Since each line can be either Yang (⚊) or Yin (⚋), there are 2³ = 8 possible combinations — hence the "Eight Trigrams" (八卦).

 When two trigrams are stacked (one as the inner/lower trigram, one as the outer/upper trigram), they form a hexagram with 6 lines.
 The lower trigram represents the internal situation; the upper trigram represents the external environment.
-Their interaction reveals the dynamics of the queried situation.
+Their interaction helps describe the dynamics of the queried situation.

 THE EIGHT TRIGRAMS